dward2/BME547/Assignments/final_project_cpap_solo.md

 server.
 If the GUI needs to interact with the database, it should do it by making requests of the server.

+### Multiple Patient-side Clients
+The system should allow for multiple patient-side GUIs to be running simultaneously to simulate a sleep lab where multiple CPAPs are reporting to a central monitoring station.
+In theory, you should not need to make any coding adjustments based on whether there is only a single patient-side client running or multiple patient-side clients running.
+I will be testing your final submission by opening up multiple patient-side GUIs and using all at the same time.
+You may want to test your system that way at least once.

 ## Choice of GUI Framework
 `tkinter` can provide all of the GUI functionality necessary to meet the above objectives.
 However, you are also welcome to use a different GUI framework if you like, such as PyQT or any other choice.
 You are also welcome to program a web/browser GUI for your clients if you prefer.
 Visit
 <https://github.com/dward2/BME547/tree/main/Resources/WebInterface> for info
 and basic tutorials for using HTML/CSS/flask to create such an interface.
+Note that this web/browser GUI should be implemented by its own server (i.e., its own `flask` based code) that makes requests to the separate cloud server as described above.
+The cloud server should not have its own interface.

 ## Database
-As discussed in class, using MongoDB and PyModm will satisfy the requirements for a persistent database.
+As discussed in class, using MongoDB and `pymongo` will satisfy the requirements for a persistent database.
 If desired, an alternative database may be used if permission is received from the instructor ahead of time.

 ## Planning
-* It is a requirement for this assignment you develop milestones and issues that provide a detailed plan of how you will approach and implement this project.
+* It is a requirement for this assignment that you develop milestones and issues that provide a detailed plan of how you will approach and implement this project.
 * Add these milestones and issues to your GitHub repository.